 Analysis / Bias

-In 2019, the state-run news agency Belta opened a criminal case against Tut.by’s editor in chief, for hacking its computer systems and stealing its data.
+In 2019, the state-run news agency Belta opened a criminal case against Tut.by’s editor-in-chief, for hacking its computer systems and stealing its data.
 The CPJ (Committee to Protect Journalists) said, “The raid on Tut.by and criminal charges brought against Zolatava show Belarus is looking for excuses to intimidate and persecute independent and critical media.”

 In review, Tut.by uses minimally emotionally loaded language in their headlines such as “The President wants to involve Interpol in the investigation of the Belgazprombank case.
 What they say about this in Interpol” and “Three companies with which presidential candidate Cherechen is connected are being liquidated.
 What is the reason?”
-They also publish interviews with the opposition politicians such as this interview with Belarusian presidential candidate Tikhanovskaya together with Kolesnikova, and Tsepkalo “There are 3.5 million of us.
+They also publish interviews with the opposition politicians, such as this interview with Belarusian presidential candidate Tikhanovskaya together with Kolesnikova and Tsepkalo “There are 3.5 million of us.
 Let them try to say that we are a minority.”

 Failed Fact Checks

-- Has not been fact-checked
+- It has not been fact-checked